freedomofpress/securedrop-workstation/README.md

 For developing submission processing scripts I often work directly in the virtual machine running the component I'm working on.
 When I'm at a good checkpoint, I'll copy the updated files to my work VM with `qvm-copy-to-vm ...`, move the copied files into place in the repo, and commit the changes there.
 This process is a little awkward, and it would be nice to make it better.

 ### Testing

+_Please note, tests are failing after our migration from Qubes 3.2 to Qubes 4.0, since Qubes' internal libraries are still in flux._

 Tests should cover two broad domains.
 First, we should assert that all the expected VMs exist and are configured as we expect (with the correct NetVM, with the expected files in the correct place).
 Second, we should end-to-end test the document handlng scripts, asserting that files present in the sd-journalist VM correctly make their way to the sd-svs AppVM, and are opened correctly in disposable VMs.